Billy Koumetio: Dunkerque (loan)

 On 29 August 2023, Koumetio joined Ligue 2 side USL Dunkerque on a season-long loan.
 He made his debut in a league fixture against Grenoble Foot 38 on 16 September, and was sent off after 52 minutes for two bookable offences.
 He was recalled on 16 January 2024.

 Blackburn Rovers (loan)

 On 1 February 2024, Koumetio joined Blackburn Rovers on loan until the end of the season.
 He made his debut on 27 February as a substitute in an FA Cup match against Newcastle United.

 Dundee

 On 9 August 2024, Koumetio left Liverpool and joined Scottish Premiership club Dundee on a two-year deal.
 He made his debut from the bench the following day in a league victory at home to Heart of Midlothian.
 After suffering an ankle injury in December 2024 against St Mirren, Koumetio spent several months recovering and returned as a substitute on 5 April 2025 against the same opponents in a home win.

 On 22 July 2025, Koumetio scored his first senior goal in an away win for Dundee against Bonnyrigg Rose in the League Cup.
+In May 2026 at the end of the season, Dundee triggered Koumetio's one-year extension clause to keep him at the club until 2027.

+Charlton Athletic

+On 1 July 2026, Koumetio joined Charlton Athletic on a four-year deal for an undisclosed fee, though reports suggest a fee of around £500,000.